gvwilson/thirdbit/_posts/2018/11/2018-11-24-afraid-of-change.md

 For those lucky enough not to have had to wade through its relentless name-dropping, it is a blog post padded to book length telling readers that the secret to success is to be honest but respectful.
-I think the younger generation in Silicon Valley started recommending it to each other because it satisfied their need to talk about something other than sexual harassment, racial discrimination, and pay inequity---in other words, their need to talk about things that sound important but won't make them uncomfortable
+I think thought leaders in Silicon Valley started recommending it to each other because it satisfied their need to talk about something other than sexual harassment, racial discrimination, and pay inequity---in other words, their need to talk about things that sound important but won't make them uncomfortable